doctrine/mongodb-odm/docs/en/reference/working-with-objects.rst

 .. caution::

-    If not provided upfront the \_id of a document is generated during ``persist``.
-You can not rely on a generated identifier to be available during ``prePersist`` event.
+    The document identifier is generated during ``persist`` if not previously specified.
+Users cannot rely on a document identifier being available during the ``prePersist`` event.

 The semantics of the persist operation, applied on a document X, are as follows: